MaastrichtU-IDS/d2s-docs/docs/argorun.md

 title: Run Argo workflows
 ---

-As example we will use config files from [data2services-transform-biolink](https://github.com/MaastrichtU-IDS/data2services-transform-biolink).
+As example we will use [config files](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/support/config) from the [data2services-transform-biolink](https://github.com/MaastrichtU-IDS/data2services-transform-biolink) project.

 ## Clone the repository